codacy/codacy-coverage-reporter/docs/index.md

     bash <(curl -Ls https://coverage.codacy.com/get.sh) report -r <coverage report file name>
     ```

-    Check the console output to validate that the Codacy Coverage Reporter **detected the correct commit UUID** and **successfully uploaded** the coverage data to Codacy.
+    Check the console output to validate that the Codacy Coverage Reporter **detected the correct commit SHA-1 hash** and **successfully uploaded** the coverage data to Codacy.
 If you need help, [check the troubleshooting page](troubleshooting-common-issues.md) for solutions to the most common setup issues.

     !!! note
         Be sure to also check the [instructions for more advanced scenarios](uploading-coverage-in-advanced-scenarios.md) while uploading the coverage data to Codacy, such as when running parallel tests, using monorepos, or testing source code in multiple or unsupported languages.